pmb6tz/windows-desktop-switcher/README.md

 **Delete** the current virtual desktop|<kbd>CapsLock</kbd> + <kbd>D</kbd>
 **Move** the current window to another desktop, then switch to it<br>*Keys <kbd>Q</kbd>, <kbd>W</kbd>, etc. correspond to 1st, 2nd, etc. desktops*|<kbd>CapsLock</kbd> + <kbd>Q</kbd><br><kbd>CapsLock</kbd> + <kbd>W</kbd><br>...

+Note, <kbd>CapsLock</kbd> continues to function normally even when it is used as a modifier.

 If you'd like, you can [enable the alternate configuration](https://github.com/pmb6tz/windows-desktop-switcher/issues/44), to use <kbd>Ctrl</kbd> + <kbd>Alt</kbd> as hotkey combination keys instead of <kbd>CapsLock</kbd> (e.g. use <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>1</kbd> to switch to the Desktop 1, just as you would use <kbd>CapsLock</kbd> + <kbd>1</kbd>).

+You can also customize the hotkeys and actions as described in the section below.

 ## Overview
 This script creates more convenient hotkeys for switching virtual desktops in Windows 10.
 I built this to better mirror the mapping I use on linux (with dwm), and it's always annoyed me that Windows does not have better hotkey support for this feature (for instance, there's no way to go directly to a desktop by number).

-Note, <kbd>CapsLock</kbd> will function normally even when using it as a modifier.

 ## Running
 [Install AutoHotkey](https://autohotkey.com/download/) v1.1 or later, then run the `desktop_switcher.ahk` script (open with AutoHotkey if prompted).
 You can disable the switching animation by opening "Adjust the appearance and performance of Windows" and then unselecting the checkmark "Animate windows when minimizing and maximizing".